Pre-Conference Sessions

 • Efficient Office Use of the SCOAT-6, John Leddy

-• Return to Sport, Life, and Work following Mild TBI, Madison Harris
+• Implementing Return to Learn, Sport, and Work after Mild Traumatic Brain Injury, Madison Harris

-• Inside the Mind: Exploring Concussions Training with XR, Steven Broglio
+• Inside the Mind: Exploring Concussion Training with XR, Steven Broglio

 Advancing Care and Service Delivery Following Severe Brain Injury and Disorders of Consciousness